Sunset at Jesolo and a woman on Jesolo beach

 For destinations that require a ticket, book yours in advance, and arrive in the tourist attraction early in the morning.
 The photo above, that’s the line at around 10AM in the morning.
 They are available on GetyourGuide or Viator.

-To wrap it up, the best time to visit Venice is as personal as your underwear preference. 😛 If you’re after peace and quiet (and maybe some killer deals), then the off-season and shoulder-seasons are your jam.
+To wrap it up, the best time to go to Venice is as personal as your underwear preference. 😛 If you’re after peace and quiet (and maybe some killer deals), then the off-season and shoulder-seasons are your jam.
 But if you’re down for a party and ready to let loose, then make sure to mark your calendars for one of Venice’s iconic events and book those tickets and accommodations ahead of time like your life depends on it.

 But regardless of when you decide to visit, Venice is like that perfect slice of pizza – always delicious and satisfying, no matter the toppings.
 Whether you’re strolling through the winding streets, gazing at the stunning architecture, or stuffing your face with local delicacies, this city will leave you with memories that will last a lifetime if you were not too drunk to remember if anything.
 And maybe a few extra pounds.
 So get your bags packed, your cameras ready, and prepare for the adventure of a lifetime in one of the world’s most beautiful cities – Venice!